MostroP2P/mostro/README.md

 ## Install

-Clone the repository and then create a new `settings.dev.toml` file based on `settings.toml` file.
+Clone the repository and then create a new `settings.dev.toml` file based on `settings.tpl.toml` file.

 ```
 $ git clone https://github.com/MostroP2P/mostro.git